 Even though these are harder to pull off, it is possible and very fun to do so.

-As always, experimenting is important and you’ll learn from any mistake you make.
+As always, experimenting is essential and you’ll learn from any mistakes.

 Don’t be afraid and practice every aspect of perspective drawing, while having fun with it!